-We work closely with corporate partners to deliver a range of creative and positive volunteering opportunities, ideally for small teams.
+We have worked closely with corporate partners to deliver a range of creative and positive volunteering opportunities, ideally for small teams.

-If you work for a business and would like to take part in a team volunteering day at the Centre please contact Clare Wincza on 0207 998 1343 or email firstname.lastname@example.org.
+If you work for a business and would like to get involved in a volunteering day then please send us your details via the email above.

 “The SS Robin Trusts Internship Programme has given me the opportunity to gain practical project skills and experience which I’ve not found anywhere else.
 Working with the Trust's museum collection and archive has provided invaluable experience that I have brought to subsequent jobs and interviews.
 I think the most important and unique part of the programme is how involved I feel in the project and that my contribution is valuable and important.”